wikimedia/WikiContrib/frontend/WikiContrib-Frontend/Install-linux.md

 npm start
 ```

-This starts a development server in a URL alike `http://localhost:3000/`.
-Hurray! you have successfully hosted the frontend in local environment.
+This starts a development server in a URL like `http://localhost:3000/`.
+Hurray! you have successfully hosted the frontend in your local environment.